chintown/kamehameha/README.md

 ## How it works

+This toy class defines an action flow of infinite loading by applying the kamehameha metaphor.
+It Helps user to focus on the business logic: event lisening, loading and rendering.

 1. Create a **GoKu**. (**GoKu** is the character who can perform **kamehameha** with great power.
 "Kamehameha" is hard to spell.
 "Goku" should be more human-friendly.)